 An Australian Recession: not a matter of if, but when (and how bad?)

-A recession isn’t all bad news…
+An Australian recession isn’t all bad news for businesses…

 The ‘R word’ strikes fear in the hearts of every business owner and that’s understandable… but let me provide another ‘R word’ for you: resilience.
 As one of Australia’s longest-standing business coaching firms, we coached businesses through the Global Financial Crisis of 2008 (the GFC).
 We know from first-hand experience what it takes for small and medium businesses in Australia to survive the tough times.
 Armed with the right information and strategies, small business owners may even be able to leverage a couple of recession-related opportunities.

 To quote the world’s greatest investor, Warren Buffett: “It’s only when the tide goes out that you discover who’s been swimming naked.”

 Now’s the time to put on the wetsuit and protect your business from the looming economic low-tide.

 A bigger piece of the pie

 A recession means that your competitors are all paddling up the same proverbial creek – only their boat may be leaky.
 If you take measures to recession-proof your business, you might be able to gain some of your competitors’ market share.
 If a stronger position has given you better pricing flexibility, you may be able to make their customers and clients yours.